Last updated on April 29, 2021.

 - Consolidated view of your network.
 With all IP addresses in a central repository, you can see your entire network in one place.

 - Improved network security.
-Seeing your DNS data on a regular basis helps you to detect abnormal behavior and take corrective action quickly.
+Seeing your DNS data regularly helps you to detect abnormal behavior and take corrective action quickly.

 - Enhanced operational efficiency.
 Automating IPAM saves admin time and brainpower for more important work.